stared/science-based-games-list/README.md

 A game needs to fit this category and it needs to have science-based mechanics (not only theme!) as its major part as:

 > Any sufficiently advanced game is indistinguishable from a science-based game. - [PM, HN comment](https://news.ycombinator.com/item?id=14662356)

+Also, for games from typical genres bar is much higher.
+It is not enough that "you learn anout ancient warfare" or "you explore the outer space".
+As a rule of thumb, mainstream games don't fit here.
+(With an exception of Kerbal Space Program).

 #### Form